Bunyoro rabbit: Taxonomy and evolution

 The Bunyoro rabbit was first properly described in 1929 as Lepus marjorita or the "grass hare" by Jane St. Leger, a British mammalogist who worked with Oldfield Thomas.
 Four years earlier, it was misidentified by Geoffrey Douglas Hale Carpenter, who discovered a colony of the species and assumed them to be the feral descendants of European rabbits introduced to the region by Emin Pasha.
 The original description of the rabbit was from a specimen that was part of a collection of mammals sent to the British Museum from the Protectorate of Uganda by Charles Pitman, the game warden.
 The type locality of the original specimen is "Near Masindi, Bunyoro, Uganda" at an elevation of 4000 ft.
 This species was described as "common on the roads at night", "strongly resembl[ing] the Indian Caprolagus", and of "unusually crisp fur" and "short ears".
 After receiving and reviewing additional specimens, and noting the species' skeletal characteristics, which resembled those of species in multiple genera—Lepus, Oryctolagus, Sylvilagus, and Pronolagus—St. Leger described the Bunyoro rabbit as belonging to a new monotypic genus, Poëlagus, in 1932.
 The name was later corrected to Poelagus, removing the diaeresis.
-Of the known leporids of Africa, Poelagus has been the most recent described.
+Of the known leporids of Africa, Poelagus has been the most recently described.

 The Bunyoro rabbit is named after its type locality, part of the Bunyoro kingdom.
 The common name "Uganda grass hare" references Cenchrus purpureus, a native species of plant known as Uganda grass, among other names.
 The generic name, Poelagus, references the epithet "grass hare", using the Greek póa (πόα), "grass", and lagós (λαγός), "hare".
 The specific name, marjorita, is named for Marjorie Pitman, Charles Pitman's wife.

 There were two proposed subspecies of Poelagus marjorita, but neither is recognized and both are treated as synonyms of the species.
 Both of the proposed subspecies were described from what is now South Sudan, and displayed small differences in fur colour and skull morphology.